Finance (No. 2) Act 2015

 Overview

-This Finance Bill proposes various changes to UK tax laws, including adjustments to income tax rates, inheritance tax thresholds, corporation tax rates, and excise duties.
-It also introduces new measures for banking companies and improves tax compliance and enforcement.
+This Finance Bill introduces various changes to UK tax laws, including adjustments to income tax rates, inheritance tax thresholds, corporation tax rates, and excise duties.
+It also includes measures related to banking levies, tax administration, and enforcement.

 Description